Articles, The Complete Guide

 Read on (or more aptly put, reed on) to find out more about the ligature.

 Although ligatures have been around since the development of the clarinet at the end of the 17th century, it wasn’t until the 20th century that ligatures became manufactured on a large scale, thanks in part to the industrial revolution.
+(Fun fact: do you know who invented the metal ligature?
+It was Iwan Müller, who also developed the air-tight clarinet pad.)
 Before this, clarinetists would use string, twine, or other materials to hold the reed in place on the mouthpiece.
 Now, ligatures are readily available and come in a variety of designs, materials, and specifications.

 When comparing ligatures, there are two principal differences among brands, models, and designs: